FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_conversion_tables/_index.md

 ## Configuration sample

-The following is a full Transfer CFT <span class="mc-variable Primary.For_OS400 variable">Transfer CFT IBM i</span> configuration sample for a Windows system, which is a typical and frequent scenario.
+The following is a full Transfer CFT configuration sample for a Windows system, which is a typical and frequent scenario.